KeithEmanuel/sonar-uipath-plugin/docs/creating-a-check.md

 - XPath queries are a little quirky.
 Some things to note.
     - XPath queries generally require the namespace alias to work.
     - UiPath XAML files do not have an alias set for the default namespace, but it is required in dom4j to properly query.
-The Workflow class sets this namespace to 'xa', so if a query on an element without a prefix fails, try prepending 'na:'.
+The Workflow class sets this namespace to 'xa', so if a query on an element without a prefix fails, try prepending 'xa:'.
     - If you have a dom4j Element and want to access an attribute, use the full name without the namespace to access this element.
 This is contrary to their documentation.

 - At the moment, every check belongs to the default UiPath quality profile, defined in *com.uipath.sonar.plugin.languages.UiPathQualityProfile*.
 This may change in the future, and there might be an additional step to register a check to the default profile.